-An impressive range of activities are on tap, including swimming, fishing, scuba diving, field sports and a nature center.
+Activities: An impressive range of activities are on tap, including swimming, fishing, scuba diving, field sports and a nature center.

 The Nature Center is open during summer months and incorporates opportunities for environmental learning with live animal experiences and local nature specimens.
 In addition, the park was chosen to be the site of Connecticut's September 11 Memorial.
 On a clear day, New York City can be seen off in the distance, and the park pays tribute to the 149 residents of the area lost in the attack.

 Location: 0.25 miles south of Exit 18 from I-95 (CT Turnpike)

-9 Mohegan Bluffs, Rhode Island
+13. Mohegan Bluffs, Rhode Island

 While the nearby islands of Nantucket and Martha's Vineyard get most of the attention, Rhode Island's Block Island tends to fly under the radar.
 Lucky visitors will find an island with picturesque vistas, towering cliffs, and historic lighthouses.

 One of the prettiest beaches is Mohegan Bluffs.
 The 141 stairs down can look a bit daunting, but the thigh burn is completely worth every single step.
 Rocks smoothed by the ocean waves line the sand, and many visitors have left stacked cairns along the shore.
 They create quite a vista when seen as a mass sculpture.

-Ocean vistas and beautiful sunsets await at both the National Hotel and the Spring House Hotel.
+Where to Stay: Ocean vistas and beautiful sunsets await at both the National Hotel and the Spring House Hotel.
 These seaside structures are reminiscent of the Victorian Era and are wonderfully romantic.
 The Rose Farm Inn is a picturesque bed-and-breakfast.

 Location: Mohegan Trail, Block Island, Rhode Island

-10 Watch Hill, Rhode Island
+14. Watch Hill, Rhode Island